PrestaShop/docs/themes/prologue/prologue.rst

 PHP files
 ~~~~~~~~~

-You should follow the `PSR-2 standard <http://www.php-fig.org/psr/psr-2/>`_, just like PrestaShop does.

-In general, we tend to follow `Symfony's coding standards <http://symfony.com/doc/current/contributing/code/standards.html>`_.
+You should follow the [PSR-2 standard](http://www.php-fig.org/psr/psr-2/) just like PrestaShop is now doing.
+In general, we tend to follow [Symfony's coding standards](http://symfony.com/doc/current/contributing/code/standards.html).

 HTML file